 After researching dozens of mystery shopper jobs, a closer look at some of the companies showed that many hires were disappointed with their jobs or were not paid as agreed.
 It’s important to use caution when accepting a mystery shopping job.
 Do your research about the company and see what others have to say before you agree.
 Here’s a look at seven legitimate mystery shopping companies.

-Founded in 1986, BestMark is one of the largest and oldest mystery shopping companies around with over 600,000 mystery shoppers.
-You’ll be referred to as a field representative or as an evaluator.
-The average hourly rate for a BestMark mystery shopper is $13, according to Glassdoor, but it depends on the assignment.
+Founded in 1986, BestMark is one of the largest and oldest mystery shopping companies around with over 600,000 mystery shoppers, intercept interviewers and compliance auditors.
+Pay ranges from $15-$35 per hour, according to Glassdoor, depending on the assignment.
 BestMark does not hire shoppers full time.
 Instead, you’ll work for yourself as an independent contractor.

 Applying for BestMark mystery shopper jobs is simple.
+You’ll need to be at least 18, have internet access and have good written communication skills.
 Visit the website to set up an account and submit a job application.

 IntelliShop hires mystery shoppers for a variety of top brands.
-Once you’re approved, you can find out about opportunities via email or by checking the job board.
+Once you’re approved, you can find out about opportunities via email, via mobile app or by checking the job board.
+IntelliShop shoppers earn $15-$26 per hour, according to Glassdoor.

 To increase your chances of getting hired for the best assignments, focus on earning the highest possible rating you can get.
 You will be scored after every job, based on whether you were on time, whether you followed the instructions and the thoroughness of your reports.
 You can also increase your rating to access the best jobs by accepting jobs that offer a Hero Citation, which is a note on your record that lets coordinators know that you’re a reliable shopper.